Toloka/docs/en/template-builder/templates/text-recognition.md

 - [view.text](../reference/view.text.md): Displays a block with text.

-  If you need to display text with formatting, use the [view.markdown](../reference/view.markdown.md) component.
+  If you need formatted text, use the [view.markdown](../reference/view.markdown.md) component.

   {% cut "Show code" %}